 II.
 CHANGING FROM NO PATIENT CONTACT TO INCIDENTAL PATIENT CONTACT ATTHE TIME OF RENEWAL.

 BASIC RULE: There should be no change in an Exchange Visitor's purpose after arrival in the United States.
 However, should incidental patient contact become necessary, it may be applied for during the request for extension of stay (renewal) of the foreign scientist.

 (b) Clear explanation of the need for IPC in the "Description of Proposed Research Program" block of Form NIH 829-1 (Visiting Scientists), Form NIH 829-2 (Visiting Fellows), Form NIH 829-7 (Post-doctoral Supplemental Visiting Fellows only), or the "Brief Description of the Work to be Performed" block of Form NIH 590 (Special Volunteers only).

-(c) Cover memorandum from the sponsor through the IC's Scientific Director explaining the changed research program which now makes IPC essential and why it had not been foreseen originally.
+(c) Cover memorandum from the sponsor through the IC's Clinical Director explaining the changed research program which now makes IPC essential and why it had not been foreseen originally.

 (d) Copy of Educational Commission for Foreign Medical Graduates (ECFMG) certification.

 As required by the Department of State, a "Certificate 3" is prepared for each foreign medical graduate (FMG) sponsored under NIH's Exchange Visitor Program (J-1) visa (Research Scholar category) who will have incidental patient contact as a part of his/her research program.

 At the time of submitting a request for award, appointment, or assignment, the IC must supply the DIS with the following:

 1. Form NIH 829-1 (for Visiting Scientists), NIH 829-2 (for Visiting Fellows), NIH 829-7 (for Post-doctoral Supplemental Visiting Fellows only), or NIH 590 (for Special Volunteers only);